TheoryInPractice/spiderdonuts/README.md

 ```

 ### Printing a Graph With Node Classes
+To output an image of a graph with its nodes labeled with their walk-class numbers, run the following code on the desired graph.
 ```python
 # Import spiderdonuts modules
 from code import graphs, polygraph, generators as gen